djangocon/2020.djangocon.eu/CONTRIBUTING.md

-# Contributing to DjangoCon EU 2020
+# Contributing to DjangoCon Europe 2020

 Thank you so much for taking the time to contribute!

-The following is a set of guidelines for contributing to DjangoCon EU 2020.
+The following is a set of guidelines for contributing to DjangoCon Europe 2020.

 ## How Can I Help?